Episode 4

 Hi, I'm Shreyas Balakrishna, an engineering leader based in Melbourne, passionate about culture, and driving innovation, currently working as an Engineering Manager at Culture Amp.
 Today I am sharing my insights on culture and th future of engineering management.

-The end of the ZIRL era, characterized by zero interest rates and abundant funding, led to significant hiring and growth in tech.
+The end of the ZIRP era, characterized by zero interest rates and abundant funding, led to significant hiring and growth in tech.
 Now, as this era ends, the expectations from engineering teams and leaders have increased.
 At CultureRamp, where I'm currently a tech lead, and other companies I've worked with, I've noticed a shift.
 Roles like tech leads and delivery leads have been consolidated, increasing the managerial span and reducing hands-on technical time.
 This change demands more from engineering leaders, pushing them to manage larger teams and ensure their performance while dealing with higher expectations.

 With these changes, have there been any shifts in the responsibilities of engineering managers (EMs)?